In the Presence of Mine Enemies: Literary criticism and significance

 Gavriel David Rosenfeld, in his work The World Hitler Never Made, notes that unlike other alternate histories that deal with a Nazi victory, In the Presence of Mine Enemies humanizes the Nazis.
 Rosenfeld stated that would have been impossible in earlier years, when the trend was to show the Nazis in alternate histories as the "incarnation of evil."
 Rosenfeld, however, noted that despite Turtledove's reputation as an acclaimed and skilled writer in alternate history, Turtledove received a lot of criticism for the novel, which made Rosenfeld assume that most American audiences do not wish to humanize the Nazis.

 Adam-Troy Castro, however, gave a good review of the novel.
-Though he found that the hidden Jewish characters of the novel weathered their secret life too well and compared others who live secret lives in our society (for examples homosexuals) who sometimes have to deal with incidents of self-loathing, alcoholism, drug abuse and even suicide.
+Though he found that the hidden Jewish characters of the novel weathered their secret life too well and compared others who live secret lives in our society (for example homosexuals) who sometimes have to deal with incidents of self-loathing, alcoholism, drug abuse and even suicide.
 In the end Castro was thrilled to see at the end of the novel the main characters standing tall against an oppressive government.